 - Christian theology with emphasis on the Catholic intellectual traditions

 - How to apply ethical concepts to a broad range of situations

 - How to analyze contemporary cultural, political and scientific issues from a religious perspective.

 Our flexible and foundational degree will prepare you for many professional areas such as law, business, Christian ministry, and the health sciences.
-Our accomplished faculty, whom are active in publishing books and articles, and in presenting at national conferences in their fields, have doctorates from institutions such as Yale University, Fordham University, and the University of Iowa.
+Our accomplished faculty, who are active in publishing books and articles and in presenting at national conferences in their fields, have doctorates from institutions such as Yale University, Fordham University, and the University of Iowa.
 They are dedicated to teaching and mentoring as well as committed to the development of the whole person.
 This program is a great complement, as a double-major or minor, to many areas of study.

 Yes, students in all majors are encouraged to complete an internship.
 If you are interested in pursuing an internship, you should contact the Career Development and Placement Center for assistance in finding appropriate opportunities.
 Any internship for credit must also be approved in advance by the academic department.